aristanetworks/avd/ansible_collections/arista/avd/examples/cv-pathfinder/README.md

 ### CV Pathinfder settings

-The `ansible-avd-examples/cv-pathfinder/group_vars/WAN/cv_pathfinder_settings.yml` file defines the global WAN settings for all the host of the `WAN` group in the inventory.
+The `ansible-avd-examples/cv-pathfinder/group_vars/WAN/cv_pathfinder_settings.yml` file defines the global WAN settings for all the hosts of the `WAN` group in the inventory.

 ```yaml title="group_vars/WAN/cv_pathfinder_settings.yml"
 --8<--